-To ensure the California State University Fullerton (CSUF) patients are accurately documented in NextGen.
+To ensure the California State University Fullerton (CSUF) patients are accurately documented in Compulink.

 The CSUF patient encounter information and petty cash box, containing \$40, is provided to the Patient Relations department weekly by the doctor assigned to the location.
-Staff will enter information in NextGen as follows:
+Staff will enter information in Compulink as follows:

 - 1. Refer to CSUF excel spreadsheet to confirm the number of patients seen and that all paperwork and money was received. - a.
 If any paperwork is missing, that will cause the deposit to be inaccurate, email doctor and get a response before entering charges for that particular patient. - i.
-If any changes are made, update the spreadsheet to match actual data for future reference. - b.
+If any changes are made, have the doctor update the spreadsheet to match actual data for future reference. - b.
 If money is missing, include Patient Relations Supervisor in an email to the doctor. - i.
 Supervisor will make note of short deposit and alert accounting. - 2.
-Open Batch (See Open Batch Protocol) - a.
-Label Batch: YOUR NAME CSUF - b.
-Set batch as active. - 3.
-Locate chart for Established patient or create a chart for a New patient utilizing Intake Form provided. - 4.
-Create an Encounter using the following information.
-(See Creating an Encounter Protocol)
+Locate chart for Established patient or create a chart for a New patient utilizing Intake Form provided. - 3.
+Create appointment charges on ledger with accurate information: - a.
+Date of Service - b.
+Doctor